Asia Brewers Network

 Fermentis

-The company is under financial pressure and has already seen a workforce reduction from about 975 to 500 employees.
-The rights issue comes at a time when the company is alleged to have delayed salary payments and struggled with meeting its tax liabilities across several states and funding its operational restructuring.
+The rights issue comes at a time when the company is alleged to have delayed salary payments, delayed interest payouts amidst “liquidity issues” and struggled with meeting its tax liabilities across several states and funding its operational restructuring

-As part of its restructuring, B9 is shifting from in-house manufacturing to a distribution-led model, relying on contract production at four breweries.
-Only its Gwalior and Nagpur facilities remain under direct operation.
-The company has also reduced its manufacturing capacity from about 25 million to 15 million cases.
+Only its Gwalior and Nagpur facilities remain under direct operation and the company has also reduced its manufacturing capacity from about 25 million to 15 million cases.

-B9 said the changes it is introducing are projected to reduce its factory overheads by nearly 50% and will generate annual savings of up to INR6 billion.
-It is also expecting its fixed costs to decline by about INR 20 billion this financial year compared to the previous year.
+B9 said the changes it is introducing are projected to reduce its factory overheads by nearly 50% and claims they will generate annual savings of up to INR 6 billion.

 Article by: